Why People Who Love Animals Make Better Partners

 8. They tend to be more in tune with nature and the environment.

 Loving animals often goes hand in hand with a broader appreciation for nature and the environment.
 This connection can lead to a more grounded outlook on life and a better understanding of our place in the world.
-In a relationship, this can translate to partners who are more likely to suggest outdoor activities, appreciate simple pleasures, and have a more balanced perspective on life’s ups and downs.
+In a relationship, it can translate to partners who are more likely to suggest outdoor activities, appreciate simple pleasures, and have a more balanced perspective on life’s ups and downs.
 They might be more inclined to suggest a picnic in the park or a weekend camping trip, rather than always opting for Netflix and takeaway.
 It’s like dating your own personal David Attenborough, minus the camera crew.

 9. They’re often more playful and don’t take themselves too seriously.